Juanitoverde/DiscoveryJournal/Abusive ACTions and MintMobileAPI .md

 Being the person I am, we know I just like to know how things work. *What do I do?* I obviously do everything in my power to break this thing, just kidding. **I decide to inspect the page** source and look at the html source code, see what files are being linked, what resources are being used, where these files are located, and mentally mapping the file folder system and keeping mental notes of things that look interesting.
 I feel like a kid in a candy store, but no candy… where is my act code being sent to?

 I sometimes have bad vision staring at a screen so often, I probably over looked it.
 So let’s make things easier, ***right click > inspect*** (this is where the fun really starts.
 Hold on tight )

+-- i plan to add pictures -- --so here's me for example, as if i was talking about a picture that should be here --.

 It’s such a lovely thing, isn’t it ?
 Organized and full of interesting things to question — something we don’t have in common, but they do say opposites attract .